france-hub/AMLproject/README.md

-# AMLproject_scRNAseq
+# AMLproject
-scRNAseq in AML patients and HD
+Type of data: flow cytometry, scRNAseq, spectral flow cytometry

+scRNAseq
 # scRNAseq_step1
 This script is on preprocessing of scRNAseq data.
 Later on I'll use Seurat to analyze my data.
 Here though I use singlecellexperiment because it allows me to use the doubletfinder package (https://github.com/chris-mcginnis-ucsf/DoubletFinder).
 In summary the script does the followings: